sonisarm/Comparing-phasing-outputs/README.md

 ```

 ### Step 6: Comparing phased VCFs with Mendelian Inheritance
 SwitchShapeIt 5 is a code for comparing phased VCF genotypes with Mendelian inheritance to assess phasing accuracy.
-Here, we use it to compare read-base and pedigree phasing.
+Here, we use it to compare read-base and pedigree phasing. **Important**: This procedure can only be performed on offspring with both unphased parents available for comparison.

 * Input: phased vcf (shapeit phased read-base/pedigree),
 * Script: ```6_Switch.sh```